-Students have the ability to take a mask break when they feel they need it.
-There will be built-in times in the schedule when students can do this: during their free blocks, between classes, during break, and/or during lunch time.
+Students have the ability to take a mask break if they feel they need it.
+There are built-in times in the schedule when students can do this, such as during their free blocks, between classes, during break, and/or during lunch time.
 Any mask break must be taken seated outside and at least 6 feet away from any other person.
 When taking a mask break, please follow CDC guidelines on how to properly remove and store your mask to ensure your mask does not contaminate surfaces and stays clean.

 Daily Symptom Checks (MyMedBot)

-All students are required to complete a daily symptom self-screening if coming to campus for any period of time that day using MyMedBot.
+All students are required to complete a daily symptom self-screening using MyMedBot if coming to campus for any period of time that day.
 Boarding students with symptoms should remain in their rooms and call the nurses in the Health Center for further guidance.
-Day and commuting boarding students should also notify the Health Center at 978-402-2333.
+Day and commuting students should also notify the Health Center at (978) 402-2333.

 Contact Tracing (Boardingware)

-CA will use Boardingware for contract tracing on our Main Campus and at the Moriarty Athletic Campus.
-All community members are asked to “chip in” to their location through the Boardingware app when entering any location on campus, including: a classroom, an office grouping, the Stu-Fac, a conference room, or an outdoor location (sports field), if they plan to be there for more than 15 minutes.
+CA will use Boardingware as one method of contract tracing on our Main Campus and at the Moriarty Athletic Campus.
+All community members are asked to “chip in” to their location through the Boardingware app when entering any location on campus, including a classroom, an office grouping, the Stu-Fac, a conference room, or an outdoor location (sports field, quad), if they plan to be there for more than 15 minutes.
 “Chipping in” refers to using your mobile device to update your location on campus.
 In order to chip in, a student will: